blazecolby/blazecolby.github.io/docs/ui-components/typography.md

 ![image](https://github.com/blazecolby/blazecolby.github.io/tree/master/docs/images/test1.png)<br />

+Results

+The results were upper 90s for accuracy.

+NOTE: remember to add other random images to your test set, this can be both random images and text images from the patent data.

 Next steps:
-- Train new object detection model to detect image figure numbers.<br />
+- Train new object detection model to detect image figure numbers; use a pretrained character recognition model.<br />
 - Parse patent text data to tokenize and formalize patent image data and image figures data.<br />